 Any feature film 40 minutes or longer will be eligible for the Iris Prize Best Feature Award.
-Please note: any feature film selected to appear in the 2017 Iris Prize Festival programme will only be eligible for the Iris Prize Best Feature Award and NOT the Iris Prize, which is for short films ONLY
+(Please note: any feature film selected to appear in the 2017 Iris Prize Festival programme will only be eligible for the Iris Prize Best Feature Award and NOT the Iris Prize, which is for short films only.)

 2. All short films must having a running time of 39 minutes or less.
 Any work with a longer running time will be considered a feature.

-3. There are three awards:
+3. There are six awards:

-- The Iris Prize will be awarded by an international jury to the short film that in their opinion represents the best of those works shortlisted for the Prize.
+The Iris Prize will be awarded by an international jury to the short film that in their opinion represents the best of those works shortlisted for the Prize.

-- The Iris Prize Best British Short will be awarded by an independent jury to the best short film made by a United Kingdom citizen or UK resident of 3 or more years.
+The Iris Prize Best British Short will be awarded by an independent jury to the best short film made by a United Kingdom citizen or UK resident of 3 or more years.

-- The Iris Prize Best Feature Award will be awarded by an independent feature film jury to the best feature.
+The Iris Prize Best Feature Award will be awarded by an independent feature film jury to the best feature.

 4.All entrants must certify that appropriate copyright clearance for public exhibition of the work in the United Kingdom has been obtained.
 Failure to do so will result in the entry being disqualified.

-5. By submitting your work to the Iris Prize Festival, you grant The Festivals Company Limited a non-exclusive licence to exhibt your work (if selected) theatrically during the 2017 Iris Prize Festival.
+5. By submitting your work to the Iris Prize Festival, you grant The Festivals Company Limited a non-exclusive licence to exhibit your work (if selected) theatrically during the 2017 Iris Prize Festival.
 Shortlisted film makers are encouraged to also license their work for use in secure on-line streaming in the United Kingdom for one month after the theatrical exhibition.
 In addition, you also grant The Festivals Company Limited a non-exclusive licence to use an excerpt of your submission up to two minutes in length for promotional purposes only, and without limitation as to time in all media including but not limited to internet and television broadcast.

 6. It is the intention of the Iris Prize to compile a selection of the shortlisted entries for the Prize (Best of Iris 2017) to be made available as a package to festivals worldwide to promote Iris and the shortlisted entries.
 By entering your work, you agree to have your entry included as part of the package (exceptions can be made if requested).

-7. We also undertake education and outreach work throughout the year to combat homophobia, and develop an audience for LGBT film.
+We also undertake education and outreach work throughout the year to combat homophobia, and develop an audience for LGBT film.
 As part of this work we would like you, if selected for the shortlist, to grant us a non-exclusive licence to exhibit your film in programmes offered as part of this activity.

-8. The Iris Prize Festival, The Iris Prize, and Iris Prize Outreach are trading styles of The Festivals Company Limited.
+7. The Iris Prize Festival, The Iris Prize, and Iris Prize Outreach are trading styles of The Festivals Company Limited.
 The Festivals Company Limited reserves the right to vary the programme and detail of the Iris Prize Festival and Iris Prize competition in the light of commercial, economic or other operating requirements.

-9. The international juries will comprise of film makers and film industry personnel invited by the festival to fulfil the duties allocated to them.
+8. The international juries will comprise of film makers and film industry personnel invited by the festival to fulfil the duties allocated to them.
 The decision of the juries and the festival will be final.

-10. The Iris Prize Festival takes place in Cardiff, Wales – part of the United Kingdom.
+9. The Iris Prize Festival takes place in Cardiff, Wales – part of the United Kingdom.
 All terms and conditions will be interpreted according to the laws of England and Wales.